ADLCero/CEE_609_project/README.md

 All scripts are provided with instructions on which packages and libraries are necessary to be downloaded and used.
 These are also listed in the R_packages_libraries.txt file.

+**Important warning:** do not clear the environment in R as each subsequent script relies on the dataframes produced in the previous script.

 ### Contents (Folders):

 1. **Data_download_and_preprocess_code**: R scripts for downloading data; shapefiles of watershed boundaries